 Why sleep when you can dogsled?
 Knock off two bucket list items at once – dogsledding and northern lights viewing!

 I loved our Aurora Bear deluxe experience, it was a perfect way to not have a big dinner and instead nibble all night long.
-Don’t eat/bring a giant meal, little nibbles will help you stay awake and staying awake is important!
+Don’t eat/bring a giant meal, little nibbles will help you stay awake, and staying awake is important!

-Hot chocolate or hot drinks is a must for aurora viewing!
+Hot chocolate or hot drinks are a must for aurora viewing!
 Nearly every place will offer them.
 I also learned it’s good to travel with a flask in Alaska in the winter…it will warm your insides – in moderation of course!

 You have everything you need in Fairbanks Alaska for a great northern lights trip.
 And the best part is that you feel like you have the place to yourself because you’ll be blazing your own trail while others head to expensive Scandinavia!

 Scared of the cold weather in Fairbanks in the Winter?
 Don’t Be!